Air raids on Japan

-Japan's military and civil defenses were unable to stop the Allied attacks.
-The number of fighter aircraft and anti-aircraft guns assigned to defensive duties in the home islands was inadequate, and most of these aircraft and guns had difficulty reaching the high altitudes at which B-29s often operated.
-Fuel shortages, inadequate pilot training, and a lack of coordination between units also constrained the effectiveness of the fighter force.
-Despite the vulnerability of Japanese cities to incendiary bombs, the firefighting services lacked training and equipment, and few air raid shelters were constructed for civilians.
-As a result, the B-29s were able to inflict severe damage on urban areas while suffering few losses.
+Japan's military and civil defenses were ultimately unable to stop or meaningfully hinder Allied air attacks.
+The number of fighter aircraft and anti-aircraft guns assigned to defensive duties in the home islands was inadequate, and most of these aircraft and guns had difficulty reaching the high altitudes at which B-29s often operated in daytime raids, or operating effectively against them at night.
+Acute fuel shortages, inadequate pilot training, and a lack of coordination between units also constrained the effectiveness of the fighter force.
+By June 1945, the Japanese military had decided to cease contesting most Allied air raids, in an effort to stockpile aircraft for defense during the impending invasion of the home islands.
+Despite the vulnerability of Japanese cities to incendiary bombs, local and municipal firefighting services lacked adequate training and equipment, and few air raid shelters were constructed for civilians.
+Facing insufficient anti-aircraft defenses, American B-29s were able to inflict severe damage on urban areas, while suffering few losses.

-The Allied bombing campaign was one of the main factors which influenced the Japanese government's decision to surrender in mid-August 1945.
-However, there has been a long-running debate over the morality of the attacks on Japanese cities, and the use of atomic weapons is particularly controversial.
+The Allied bombing campaign was one of the main factors that influenced the Japanese government's decision to surrender in mid-August 1945.
+The morality of large-scale attacks on Japanese cities has been subject to widespread debate, and the American decision to use atomic weapons has been particularly controversial.
 The most commonly cited estimate of Japanese casualties from the raids is 333,000 killed and 473,000 wounded.
 Other estimates of total fatalities range from 241,000 to 900,000.
-In addition to the loss of mostly civilian life, the raids contributed to a large decline in industrial production.
+In addition to causing extensive loss of civilian life, the raids contributed to a large decline in Japanese industrial production.